depevlad/occam/README.md

 # ccam

-ccam is a portable implementation of Occam that enables recursion.
+ccam is a portable implementation of Occam (parallel programming language).